 What Is The Glycemic Index of Milk?

-The glycemic index is a number that represents how quickly a food will cause your blood glucose levels to rise.
-The glycemic index (GI) of whole milk is around 31 and the glycemic load (GL) is 4, which isn't too bad!
-This means that drinking milk won't cause the same spike in blood sugars as many other types of foods with many carbohydrates do.
+The glycemic index is a number that represents how quickly a food will raise blood glucose levels.
+Whole milk’s glycemic index (GI) is around 31, and its glycemic load (GL) is 4, which isn’t too bad!
+This means that drinking milk won’t cause the same spike in blood sugars as many other types of foods with many carbohydrates do.

-The important thing to remember when you drink dairy products like milk or eat yogurt is not to overdo it because these foods can still raise your blood sugars if eaten excessively and/or without exercise afterward.
+When you drink dairy products like milk or yogurt, the critical thing to remember is to do it sparingly because these foods can raise your blood sugars if you overeat and do not exercise afterward.

-There is a difference between low-fat milk and whole milk but each kind of milk has benefits for diabetics.
-Milk is a great source of calcium and vitamin D which can help with blood pressure, osteoporosis, PMS symptoms, and weight loss!
+There is a difference between low-fat and whole milk, but each kind benefits people with diabetes.
+Milk is an excellent calcium and vitamin D source, which can help with blood pressure, osteoporosis, PMS symptoms, and weight loss!

-Low-fat milk contains lower calorie content so it's a smart choice for people trying to lose weight or those who are at risk for diabetes.
+Low-fat milk has fewer calories, so it’s a smart choice for people trying to lose weight or those at risk for diabetes.
 It also has the same amount of calcium as whole milk but half the fat content!

-Milk and dairy foods are an excellent food option that should not be avoided by diabetics because there are many benefits including vitamins and minerals your body needs in order to stay healthy.
+Milk and dairy foods are excellent food options that people with diabetes should not avoid because they have many benefits, including vitamins and minerals that your body needs to stay healthy.

-Always make sure your dairy consumption is moderate and try to look for fat-free milk or other alternatives.
+Always ensure moderate dairy consumption, and look for fat-free milk or other alternatives.

-Yes, a study found that if you drink milk with higher protein content, there is a chance it can help to lower blood sugar levels.
+A study found that drinking milk with a higher protein content may help lower blood sugar levels.
 One study showed that eating high-carbohydrate meals with milk reduced the rise in glucose more than when carbs were eaten alone!

-This may be due to the fact that milk slows down digestion and absorption of carbohydrates into your body which reduces how fast insulin spikes are released after you eat.
-A slower release means lower blood sugars for longer periods of time instead of an immediate spike followed by an extremely low drop-off.
+This may be because milk slows down digestion and absorption of carbohydrates into your body, reducing how fast insulin spikes are released after you eat.
+A slower release means lower blood sugars for more extended periods, instead of an immediate spike followed by a shallow drop-off.

-Milk has a lot of nutrients so it's important to drink milk but you need to know which kind of milk is best for diabetics.
-Low-fat or skim milk has the least amount of sugar while whole milk contains more fat and calories so this would not be a good choice for diabetics who are trying to lose weight.
-There are also a lot of different varieties like almond milk, flax milk, coconut milk, or goat milk which can be a healthier choice depending on your preference.
+Milk has a lot of nutrients, so it’s important to drink milk, but you need to know which kind of milk is best for people with diabetes.
+Low-fat or skim milk has the least sugar, while whole milk contains more fat and calories, so this would not be a good choice for people with diabetes trying to lose weight.
+There are also a lot of different varieties, like almond milk, flax milk, coconut milk, or goat milk, which can be a healthier choice depending on your preference.

-The following is a list of milk's nutritional values, as seen on the USDA website.
-All cup sizes are for 1 cup, or 8 ounces, of milk:
+The following is a list of milk’s nutritional values on the USDA website.
+All cup sizes are for 1 cup (0.24 l), or 8 ounces (0.3 kg), of milk:

 Whole milk